nrfconnect/sdk-nrf-bm/samples/timer/README.rst

    :local:
    :depth: 2

-The Timer sample demonstrates the use of both single-shot and periodic timers in a Zephyr-based application.
+The Timer sample demonstrates the use of both single-shot and periodic timers.

 Requirements
 ************